KeyCloak Credentials and Account

 manage-users

-CV3 needs to be able to create users, and update their information.
-This allows admins to create users directly inside the admin interface, and to update the affiliation information stored in KeyCloak.
+CV3 must be able to create users and update their information.
+This role allows admins to add users directly through the admin interface and modify affiliation details stored in Keycloak.

 read-token

-CV3 needs to be able to read the token of a user, to be able to perform token exchange.
-This is to allow the backend to translate the token into another realm, or to expand the audience of the token, allowing introspection in another client.
-This is to facilitate the federated nature of the user authentication, in the federated network model.
+CV3 must be able to read a user's token to perform a token exchange.
+This allows the backend to translate the token into another realm or expand its audience, enabling introspection by another client.
+This supports the federated nature of user authentication within a federated network model.

 manage-account

-This allows CV3 to manage its own service account.
-The service account has an email address, used as the primary admin email.
-The CV3 instances, or the CVA tool can send email to this address to alert admins for events.
-This has to be updated accordingly.
+This role allows CV3 to manage its own service account, which has an associated email address used as the primary admin contact.
+CV3 instances or the CVA tool can send alerts to this address to notify admins of important events.
+This must be updated accordingly.

 create-client, manage-clients, view-clients and manage-realm